SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 ---

-# What is code bundling
+# What is code bundling?

 Code, as we have seen in Part1 of What is Computer Code, is a series of instructions written in a coding language by code writers.
 This code is bundled for usage for browsers to understand in small chunks.
+Under the hood, bundling is a function that takes some files and emits others.

+While this is a simple explaination, there are several scripts that are between input and output - bundlers examine code modules, entry points, code chunks, code chunk groups, and perform several tasks.

-Bundlers, like Webpack chunks and bundles all the code together to make it easier and more performant for browsers to understand code that is sent to a web-server.
+Bundlers, like webpack, chunk and bundle all the code together to make it easier and more performant for browsers to understand code that is sent to a web-server.

 You may just require to package all your JavaScript into one file.
-Bundling files is a common way to pack code into a file that is more performant/ efficient depending on its use case.
+Bundling files is a common way to pack code into a file that is more performant/efficient depending on its use case.

 Webpack is one such JavaScript bundler for JavaScript ES6 modules.
-It is the most popular, however ,there are others like Browserify, Parcel,Rollup and SnowPack.
+It is the most popular, however, there are others like Browserify, Parcel, Rollup and SnowPack.
 Here is a short list of bundlers and my notes:-

-- RequireJS is outdated
+- requireJS is outdated
-- Broswerify is simple but not necissarily performant
+- broswerify is simple but not necissarily performant
-- Webpack is comprehensive and good for projects
+- webpack is comprehensive and good for projects
-- Rollup is faster for mobile applications and libraries.
+- rollup is faster for mobile applications and libraries.
-- Parcel has no config with some of the same benefits as webpack - code splitting, asset bundling (images-videos-CSS styles) and claims to be faster than webpack
+- parcel has no config with some of the same benefits as webpack - code splitting, asset bundling (images-videos-CSS styles) and claims to be faster than webpack
-- Snowpack however has some significant advantages over webpack on the front end for instant front-end builds.
-Data is cached (saved in memory) so once code is built it is cached forever improving the speed and performance of page reloads, it means instant start-up time of front-end applications and an instant refresh on save - built in bundling for ReactJS - a JavaScript frontend component library, TypeScript a JavaScript superscript,and more.
+- snowpack however has some significant advantages over webpack on the front end for instant front-end builds.
+Data is cached (saved in memory) so once code is built it is cached forever improving the speed and performance of page reloads, it means instant start-up time of front-end applications and an instant refresh on save - built in bundling for ReactJS - a JavaScript frontend component library, TypeScript a JavaScript superscript and more.

-NodeJs a JavaScript run-time language, packages code into programs using a library, Node Package Manager (npm) that can be re-used by deverlopers.
-NPM, as it is more frequently referred to as, uses CommonJS (which is a code bundler), that browsers can't parse (read/ understand).
+NodeJs, a JavaScript run-time language, packages code into programs using a library.
+Node Package Manager (npm) that can be re-used by developers, npm, as it is more frequently referred to as, uses CommonJS (which is a code bundler), that browsers can't parse (read/ understand).

 ## What do code modules do to help bundling